Can I Waive My Right to A Remedy for Embezzlement of My Retirement Money?

 § 13A-9-3.
 Forgery in the second degree.

-(2) A public record, or an instrument filed or required or authorized by law to be filed in a public office or with a public employee; or
+authorized by law to be filed in a public office or with a

-(3) A written instrument officially issued or created by a public office, public employees or government agency.
+(3) A written instrument officially issued or created by a

 (b) Forgery in the second degree is a Class C felony.